My name is Daniel Maughan and as Associate

-Associate Registrar for Sustainability for the College, I would
+Registrar for Sustainability for the College, I would like to

-like to welcome you to these web pages.
-It is great that the
+welcome you to these web pages.
+It is great that the College is

-system already aims to provide the highest quality of care for the
+Our health care system aims to provide the highest quality of

-minimum financial cost.
-But a sustainable approach seeks to broaden
+care for the minimum financial cost, but a sustainable approach

-this aim to also reduce the environmental impacts of health care,
+seeks to broaden this aim to also reduce the environmental impacts

-care that are community-based and less resource intensive.
+promote models of care that are community-based and less resource

 If you are a Member of the College and would like to consider